dmirfan/Machine-Learning-Projects/README.md

 Try the App! = https://ga-proj4-wnv.streamlit.app

-Final Project - Deep Learning for Pasenger Detection in cabins for Capacity and Suspicious Article surveillance (On-Going)
+Capstone Project - Deep Learning for Pasenger Detection in cabins for Capacity and Suspicious Article surveillance (On-Going)

 ---